European-XFEL/DAMNIT/docs/configuration_and_management.md

           # Correctly depends on a variable from another group instance
           return xgm_energy * 2

-  instance = MyGroup("Group")
+  instance = MyGroup(name="analysis", title="Group")
   ```

 ### Linking Groups
-You can create more complex analysis pipelines by link independent `Group`s.
+You can create more complex analysis pipelines by linking independent `Group`s.
 This is useful for:

 - **Avoiding Duplication**: Link to a shared component (like an XGM diagnostic)